ggerganov/llama.cpp/examples/server/public_simplechat/readme.md

 ## overview

 This simple web frontend, allows triggering/testing the server's /completions or /chat/completions endpoints in a simple way with minimal code from a common code base.
-And also allows trying to maintain a basic back and forth chatting to an extent.
+Inturn additionally it tries to allow single or multiple independent back and forth chatting to an extent, with the ai llm model at a basic level, with their own system prompts.

-User can set a system prompt, as well as try and chat with the model over a series of back and forth chat messages.

 The UI follows a responsive web design so that the layout can adapt to available display space in a usable enough manner, in general.